 Lions and tigers are among the most ferocious animals but there are important differences between them.
-They are both among the four big cats (the other two being jaguar and leopard) and are apex predators, i.e. they have no predators of their own and reside at the top of their food chain.
+They are both among the five big cats (the other three being the jaguar, leopard, and snow leopard) and are apex predators — i.e., they have no predators of their own and reside at the top of their food chain.

 Lions typically inhabit savanna and grassland, although they may take to bush and forest.
 Lions are unusually social compared to other cats.
 The male lion is highly distinctive and is easily recognized by its mane.
 The lion, particularly the face of the male, is one of the most widely recognized animal symbols in human culture.
 It has been extensively depicted in literature, in sculptures, in paintings, on national flags, and in films.